Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 ## Running Cuis

-The easiest way to download and run Cuis is to download the [Zip file](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/archive/refs/heads/master.zip).
+The easiest way to download and run Cuis is to clone this Git repository.
+Alternatively, you can download the [Zip file](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/archive/refs/heads/master.zip).
 Double click on it to unzip.
-Or you can just clone this Git repo instead.

 Run the appropriate start script (RunCuisOnWindows.bat, RunCuisOnLinux.sh, CuisVM.app).
 To start Cuis on a Mac from Terminal, run RunCuisOnMac.sh.